axelv/crypto/README.md

 - REPLACE BBS WITH **AES-CTR**!!!
 - AV: Add check for g^y = 1 or 0 or modulus-1 to **STS**
 - AV: Add case for EOT that redirects the slave/master to initlialisation
+- AV: Add solution for the sequence counter in case of packetloss

 AV: Change the typdef 'unsigned char' to uint8_t etc.